 Boil your topic down to the most important words.
 Ignore superfluous words like in, the, of, with, against, affect, impact, improve.

 Put each "different piece" of your topic in a separate search box, if available.
-Our topic: choral music composition.
+Our topic: whether the Berg Balance Scale is valid or reliable for predicting which patients are at risk for falling.
 Enter each different piece of your topic on a separate line.
-Synonyms are connected by OR--and kept on the same line--as seen below with composition OR compose.
+Synonyms are connected by OR--and kept on the same line--as seen below with reliability OR reliable OR valid OR validity.

 Increase your results by removing the least important "piece" of your search (while still retaining the "essence" of your search).
-In the case above, this wouldn't help you--both pieces are very important.
-In some cases, however, this can help.
+In the case above, it might mean removing the reliability piece.

 Still no results?
 Broaden your search slightly.
-Can't find specific articles on choral music composition for middle school?
-Look for information on just choral music composition; sometimes within these broader articles, you'll find helpful information--not quite exactly what you needed, but very close.
+Can't find specific articles on the Berg Balance Scale for assessing falls?
+Look for information on just the Berg Balance Scale; sometimes within these broader articles, you'll find helpful information--not quite exactly what you needed, but very close.
 Still no luck?
 Try a different journal article database.

-Go back to the search screen and using the subject terms you discovered, search your subject terms in the subject or descriptor field.
-Subject terms are gold threads--they will almost always lead you to the most relevant results, b/c they allow you to search for information about the topic, not just information that happens to contain those words somewhere in the record (but may not be relevant).
+Go back to the search screen and using the subject terms or MeSH terms you discovered, search your subject terms in the subject or descriptor field.
+MeSH terms are gold threads--they will almost always lead you to the most relevant results, b/c they allow you to search for information about the topic, not just information that happens to contain those words somewhere in the record (but may not be relevant).